chenlonggang/Compressed-Suffix-Array/readme.md

 #Compressed-Suffix-Array(CSA)

 ##What is it?
-	 CSA is a Succinct Data Structure(SDS), SDS can represent an object as whole object in logic,in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
+	 CSA is a Succinct Data Structure(SDS), SDS can represent an object as implicitly, and in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
 	 CSA is implicit expression about SA(suffix array),has the ability of fast pattern maching, and nedds little space.you can build a CSA-index for a document,and the you